UIUC-iSchool-DataViz/is445AOG_fall2020/week09/index.md

 Feel free to check out [Spring 2020's notebook that uses police shooting data for visualization](https://alpha.iodide.io/notebooks/4351/) if you are interestedin other mappable datasets.

+Also, for Python, only a subset of libraries are supported.
+See ongoing list [here](https://github.com/iodide-project/pyodide/tree/master/packages).

 ## Optional reading list

  1. <a href="https://alpha.iodide.io/">Iodide Docs</a> - in particular: <a href="https://iodide-project.github.io/docs/key_concepts/">key concepts</a> & <a href="https://iodide-project.github.io/docs/iomd/">IOMD format</a>